What is ADHD – Symptoms, Causes and Digital Inclusion for Those Affected

 easyVision: The ADHD Profile for Accessible Websites

-easyVision offers a dedicated ADHD user profile that activates focus mode, reduces visual stimuli and highlights clear structures with a single click – directly in the frontend of your website, with no code changes required.
-Those affected can activate the profile themselves, adapting any easyVision-enabled website to their individual needs. easyMonitoring complements this by automatically scanning your entire website for WCAG compliance – identifying every barrier that impedes people with ADHD.
+easyVision offers a dedicated ADHD user profile that activates focus mode, reduces visual stimuli and highlights clear structures with a single click – directly in the frontend of your website, without touching the code.
+Users can activate the profile themselves and adapt any easyVision-enabled website to their individual needs. easyMonitoring complements this by automatically scanning your entire website for WCAG compliance – identifying all barriers that affect people with ADHD.

 Discover easyVision →Frequently Asked Questions about ADHD